IndieMasco/TechEdWeek4Assignment/READme.md

 It's definitely a different experience building a full-stack app compared to what we have been doing in previous assignments, as there is so much more you've got to take into consideration.
 One thing that got me was working with multiple JavaScript files.
 With this assignment, it feels like we are taking everything we did in weeks 1, 2, and 3's assignments and putting it into one, which is pretty cool to see everything we have learned go together.

+I feel like I've had so much to say about this assignment.
+I think it's because this is my first full-stack app, and there was so much more to it than in previous weeks.
+Overall, I'm really happy with how it has turned out, and I've also sent it to friends and family so they can help me test it and see if there is anything I need to fix

 If there is anything you think I could do better or improve on, I'd be happy to listen and learn from what you have to say.

 # Requirements